New CIPR qualifications help you stand out from the crowd

 “A qualification helps you stand out from the crowd.
 A major recruiter told me recently that he could tell which candidates held a qualification.
 I believe this is because studying for a qualification results in a deep level of learning as you apply what you learn as you go and reflect on it over a period of time.

 “Ethics is embedded in the syllabi of course but one thing that isn’t often considered in a conversations about ethics is that it starts with evidence based practice.
 It’s why we put so much emphasis on evidence in our teaching.”

 Speaking at the launch event, CIPR President Jason MacKenzie, who holds the CIPR PR Diploma, called on practitioners and employers to “invest in the future of our industry by investing in lifelong learning”.
 He continued: “Through qualifications we are building a professional and ethical group of practitioners.”

 Also speaking at the event, Steve Falla, Managing Director of Orchard PR said that as an employer, he liked the look of the new qualifications.
 He told the room: “Properly qualified staff can mean a happy and fulfilled team and that’s good for the bottom line.”

-The full range of new look CIPR qualifications is:
+The full range of new look CIPR qualifications offered by PR Academy is: